ericchowder/LEDprismINO/README.md

 # LEDprismINO
-Arduino code for my PED prism
+Arduino code for my LED prism

+Run on Arduino Uno, connected to a 3x3x6 custom built LED prism